 Another common question I get after working in run specialty so long is: Should you wear running shoes outside of running?

 But is there anything wrong with wearing them to do daily activities?
-No.
+Not really.

-Here are some things to think about if you wear your shoes outside of running:
+Here are some things to think about if you wear your running shoes outside of running:

-Do You Want to Spend a Lot of Money on Shoes?
+Do You Want to Spend a Lot of Money on Running Shoes?

 You can get a cheaper pair of shoes to “kick around and do errands in.”
-Heck, most running shoes aren’t the lookers of the shoe world.
+Heck, most running shoes aren’t the lookers of the shoe world anyway.
 It’s easy to find a cuter and more fashionable shoe to walk around in.
 Yes, I work at a running store, but I’m not going to lie and say running shoes are trendy and cute.
 That isn’t their function.

 Are You Injured?

-How do You Know When To Replace Your Shoes?
+How do You Know When To Replace Your Running Shoes?

-The lifespan of a shoe depends on several factors:
+The lifespan of a running shoe depends on several factors:

-- Running Style: If you strike or hit the ground somewhere strongly (whether it’s the heel or the forefront), your shoe is going to last less.
-This includes myself as I tend to burn through the front of shoes quickly.
+- Running gait: If you strike or hit the ground somewhere strongly (whether it’s the heel or the forefront), your shoe is going to last less.
+This includes me as I tend to burn through the front of shoes quickly.

-- How Much You Use Them: Think about your running…realistically that is only an hour or two a day.
-If you are spending 10 hours a day in the same shoe, they are going to last far less time.
+- How Much You Use Them: Think about your running…realistically, that is only an hour or two a day.
+If you are spending 10 hours a day in the same shoe, they will last for less time.
 If you wear your shoe every day for errands too, it’s going to last about three months.

 The bottom line is: Yes, you can wear your running shoes for everything, and it will be more comfortable.
-However, your shoes will not last as long.
+However, if you wear running shoes outside of running, they will last less time.

 Thoughts While Working in the Running Store